 to instruct web search engines to ignore all the email address images:

 All this assumes that you've completely abandoned use of the "mailto:" option in the HTML Anchor tag.
-Abandoning "mailto" —and hence any possibility of already having the To: address filled in when an email composing window is opened so it isn't necessary to retype it— is a small price to pay for reducing SPAM.
+Abandoning "mailto" —and hence any possibility of already having the To: address filled in when an email composing window is opened so it isn't necessary to retype it— is a small initial price to pay as part of a comprehensive solution for reducing SPAM.

 The best companion book I'm aware of that gives a more complete view of these areas is Beyond Dreamweaver, by Joseph Lowery (full title: Joseph Lowery's Beyond Dreamweaver, ISBN: 0735712778).
 Although it's a bit dated now, I'm not aware of the existence of a better book.
 I recommend you use a reference book and an overview book rather than trying to choose just one or the other.